openedx/edx-documentation/en_us/shared/set_up_course/course_staffing.rst

 * Send email messages to course participants.

+* Activate course certificates.

-Team members with the **Admin** role have access to all of the same options for running the course as team members with the Staff role.
-They can also complete these tasks.
+Course team members who have the **Admin** role can complete all the tasks that course team members who have the Staff role can complete.
+They can also complete the following tasks.

 * Access and modify grades for all learners in a course.
 For example, users with the Admin role can reset all learners' attempts to answer a question.

-* Add and remove Staff.
+* Add and remove staff.

-* Add and remove other Admins.
+* Add and remove other admins.

-* Add and remove Beta Testers.
+* Add and remove beta testers.

-* Add and remove Discussion Admins, Discussion Moderators, and Discussion Community TAs.
+* Add and remove discussion admins, discussion moderators, and discussion community TAs.

   .. note:: To moderate course discussions, team members must have one of these discussion roles assigned to them *in addition to* the Staff or